|

 The first step is to reserve your ticket at the Kereta Api booking site.

 It’s only in Indonesian, but everything is quite straightforward to follow.
-You can always auto-translate the page and if anything breaks (stations’ names input in the search box don’t get recognized if the page is auto-translated) just revert back to Indonesian.
+You can always auto-translate the page and if anything breaks (stations’ names input in the search box don’t get recognized if the page is auto-translated) just revert to Indonesian.

 When you reach the payment screen, pick Retail Shops on the left and then the closest shop to you: Alfamart, Alfamidi, or Indomaret.